-Besides just a mere obligation to prove students passed or completed the course, assessments play a key role in measuring the capacity of your eLearners to grasp your course material.
+Besides just a mere obligation to prove employees passed or completed the course, assessments play a key role in measuring their capacity to grasp the material.

 By combining different test and quiz options, and at different intervals of the course, studies have shown – we are effectively providing opportunities for a learner to practice the material.
-By practicing the subject matter of the course, a student has a much higher chance of retaining more of the content for their future use.
+By practicing the subject matter of the course, an employeee has a much higher chance of retaining more of the content for their future use.

 THE TESTING EFFECT (RETRIEVAL-PRACTICE EFFECT) – AS RESEARCHERS CALL IT:

-Repeated exposure and retrieval-practice are not the same learning methods and do not provide the same outcomes for the student when it comes to long-term memory manipulation.
+Repeated exposure and retrieval practice are not the same learning methods and do not provide the same outcomes for the student when it comes to long-term memory manipulation.
 Re-reading information does not help it convert from your short-term memory to your long-term memory.
-However, studies have shown that retrieving knowledge for testing purposes, does assist a learner to transform the new knowledge gain into long-term memory and expertise.
+However, studies have shown that retrieving knowledge for testing purposes, does assist a learner to transform the new knowledge gained into long-term memory and expertise.

 VENTURE ONWARD – ELEARNING DESIGNERS!

-It is a new era in educational needs and expectations, and you are responsible for ensuring course participants leave the program prepared to actually apply what you have taught them.
+It is a new era in online training needs and expectations, and you are responsible for ensuring course participants leave the program prepared to actually apply what you have taught them.